 So while there is some research, this is far from robust.
 Like many dietary supplements, you shouldn’t expect this to be a panacea.

-The argument for lion’s mane supporting sleep isn’t a direct one.
-For example, in this study, improvement in sleep disorders in participants came as a result of general improvements in mood .
+Some users have reported improvements in their sleep quality after incorporating Lion’s Mane into their bedtime routine.
+The argument for Lion’s Mane supporting sleep isn’t a direct one; it’s more nuanced.
+In this study, for instance, improvements in sleep disorders among participants came as a result of general enhancements in mood .

 I know, I know this isn’t a randomized controlled trial, but I am a supplement guinea pig.
 I’ve taken lots of supplements and tracked how they affect things like sleep, HRV, and more.

-Lion’s Mane, when I take it with other nootropics, does seem to boost my focus and flow a bit.
+Lion’s Mane, when I take it with other nootropics, does seem to boost my focus and support my productivity.
 So it’s part of my afternoon workflow stack.
 I actually love it for late afternoon sessions because I can feel some benefits, but unlike something like caffeine, or even a nootropic like tyrosine, I see no ill effects on my sleep.

-I’ve taken Lion’s Mane as late as two hours before bed without any affects on my sleep latency (how long it takes to fall asleep) or quality.
+I’ve taken Lion’s Mane as late as two hours before bed without any effects on my sleep latency (how long it takes to fall asleep) or quality.

 So to answer my title question, will it help or hurt your sleep?
 Right now, I believe the answer is NO on both fronts.

 The recommended dosage can vary depending on the individual and the intended use.
-It’s always best to consult with a healthcare provider for personalized advice.
+If you’re unsure about the best way to use Lion’s Mane or if you have specific health concerns, it’s advisable to consult with a healthcare professional or a qualified herbalist.

+Before you rush to try Lion’s Mane, it’s essential to consider potential side effects and precautions.
 Lion’s Mane is an edible mushroom, so in general it’s very safe.
-Some people report some digestive distress at first.

 Any other side effects appear to happen only in those who are allergic to mushrooms.
 So if you’re allergic to mushrooms then… don’t eat mushrooms.

-For more on sleep, check out our article how to improve sleep quality without sleeping more.
+For more on sleep, check out our article on how to improve sleep quality without sleeping more.